minus34/gnaf-loader/README.md

 5. Run the script, come back in 15-60 minutes and enjoy!

 ## DATA CUSTOMISATION
-GNAF and the Admin Bdys have been customised to remove some of the more common annoyances with the data.
+GNAF and the Admin Bdys have been customised to remove some of the known, minor limitations with the data.
 The most notable are:
 - All addresses link to a gazetted locality that has a boundary.
 Those small number of addresses that don't in raw GNAF have had their locality_pid changed to a gazetted equivalent
 - Localities have had address and street counts added to them
 - Suburb-Locality bdys have been flattened into a single continuous layer of localities - South Australian Hundreds have been removed and ACT districts have been added where there are no gazetted localities